openactive/openactive-test-suite/packages/openactive-integration-tests/ARCHITECTURE.md

 Jasmine and Jest as a whole are designed for more binary-like states, a test either passes or fails.
 With OpenActive the needs a little different to what it's designed for.
 We generate a lot more debugging level information, and have different levels of failures (i.e. warnings, information, suggestions).

+The process can be summarised as:

+- Jasmine reporter: provides state info
+- Logger:  uses state info, used by tests to record info
+- Jest reporter: used to capture test results, and kick off report generation
+- Report generator: generates the reports in both markdown and for cli.

 ## Jasmine Reporter

 This is a state tracker for internal use by the logger, this allows determining within tests the current running test and suite, and also allows hooking the events.